KojoePi/BareCMS/README.md

 ## Backup
 ### Regularly backup:

-All JSON files
+All JSON files\
-The content directory
+The content directory\
 Custom templates

+## Security
+To add a layer of security it would be best practice to remove backend.php and credentials.json from webroot, when you are not managing your site.

 #### Known Limitations
-No multi-user management
+No multi-user management\
-No integrated image management
+No integrated image management\
-No content versioning
+No content versioning\

 ### License
-MIT License
+MIT License\
+\
 Made with ♥ by relayted.de